SNOHOMISH COUNTY HOUSING MARKET FORECAST

 📌 For Buyers:

-According to the John L. Scott 6 Phases of the Yearly Housing Cycle, we are transitioning out of the New Year Kickoff Phase and heading straight into the Spring Surge Phase — the busiest time of year for Seattle real estate.
-This shift typically brings:
+According to the John L. Scott 6 Phases of the Yearly Housing Cycle, Snohomish County is officially shifting from the New Year Kickoff Phase into the Spring Surge Phase — the busiest and most competitive part of the real estate calendar.

-- A steady influx of new listings as sellers aim to hit the sweet spot of spring demand.
+🌷 A flood of new listings as sellers aim to capitalize on spring buyer demand

 What This Means: